 WFP and School Meals

-The World Food Programme is the largest humanitarian organization implementing school feeding programmes worldwide and has been doing so for over 50 years.
+The World Food Programme (WFP) is the largest humanitarian organisation implementing school feeding programmes worldwide and has been doing so for over 50 years.
 Each year, WFP provides school meals to between 20 and 25 million children across 63 countries, often in the hardest-to-reach areas.
 WFP works to ensure that the most vulnerable children in the poorest countries receive sufficient nutrition to allow them to concentrate in school and develop into healthy adults.
 WFP’s programmes in Asia, the Middle East, Africa, Latin America, Central America and the Caribbean differ according to national needs and cultures.

 WFP’s work helps progress towards the Millennium Development Goals (MDGs) particularly MDG1: eradicate extreme poverty and hunger, MDG 2: achieve universal primary education, MDG 3: promote gender equality, empowering women and MDG 8: create a global partnership for development.

 School feeding programmes play a key role in working to achieve the goals of the United Nations Secretary General’s Zero Hunger Challenge; having access to adequate food year round, sustainable food systems and increased smallholder productivity and income.

 WFP provides cooked meals, snacks, and/or take-home rations to encourage children, especially girls, to consistently attend classes.
 These school meals are often the only meal a child will receive that day.
 School feeding programmes also motivate development by functioning as a safety net to help vulnerable households and communities survive difficult times and shocks without compromising their nutrition and food security.